jonathanmnovak/hello-world-sweetviz/README.md

 * Comparing two datasets to see if iid is held
 * Analyzing mixed variable feature relationships (i.e. comparing numerical features with categorical features)
-* Analyzing the relationship of features with target variable
+* Analyzing the relationship of features with target variable and sub-populations

 Cons
 * When analyzing a specific feature, the relationship with the target variable